jlangch/venice/doc/readme/cryptography.md

 *PBKDF2WithHmacSHA256* secret key factory with a 16 byte random salt and 3000 iterations.
 Carefully choose a long enough passphrase.

-The salt and the iterations for key creation can be configured.
+You can pass your own key salt and iteration count to all encryptors.

 **IV, Nonce, Counter**